4d/docs/website/translated_docs/pt/API/dataclassClass.md

 #### Description

-The `.getInfo( )` function <!-- REF #dataclassClass.getInfo().Summary -->returns an object providing information about the dataclass<!-- END REF -->.
+The `.getInfo( )` function <!-- REF #DataClassClass.getInfo().Summary -->returns an object providing information about the dataclass<!-- END REF -->.
 This function is useful for setting up generic code.

 **Returned object**